tstavropoulos/TestArduino/README.md

 The original usecase is an interactive psychology experiment (explaining some of the quirks of the naming conventions in the Arduino sketch).

-Matlab-Arduino interface (via COM port, not the widely available (and slow) MatLab sketch) is also in development.

 ##Install

 The C++ software was developed on a Windows 8.1 machine with Visual Studio 2013.
 Outside of this platform, your mileage may vary.
 No special API needed, as far as I am aware, outside of the default installs.
 Probably WinAPI or something of the sort.